 Objective:

-We intend to establish Chapters throughout Texas to organize and utilize our combined networks to promote legislation that benefits the hemp industry.
+We intend to establish HILT Chapters throughout Texas to organize and utilize our combined networks to promote legislation that benefits the hemp industry.
 We plan to recruit fellow business owners to participate in vital organizational roles that will encompass promoting Delta 8 legislation and defense against the imminent threat to ban intoxicating hemp in Jan 2025, Win the hearts and minds of Texans through positive marketing of our Industry, as well as charitable contributions such as feeding homeless and community service initiatives all while collaborating with leading advocacy groups in Texas.
 By working together, we’ll be empowered to demonstrate our strength to Texas legislators in terms of Tax dollars and registered voters, which will be our biggest weapon in the long term.

 It’s time to prepare for the imminent threat to ban Delta 8 and THCa in January 2025.

 We’re NOT asking for money, only your support!
-It’s time for Dallas & North Texas to help
+It’s time for Dallas & North Texas to help at the state and federal level.

 Access to hemp makes a difference in the lives of so many Texans.
 As the family that founded and operates The Happy Cactus Apothecary, we meet these folks every day.
-Since your story on Hemp ran in the recent edition of Texas Monthly, many have asked us to share their stories and address the issues raised by the article.
+Since your story on hemp ran in the recent edition of Texas Monthly, many have asked us to share their stories and address the issues raised by the article.

 Patty Boles describes herself as 75 years young and a believer in Christ Jesus.
 She feels blessed to be a parent, aunt, grandmother, and great-grandmother.
 For 43 years, she taught elementary school.